 - Live a full life without regrets, and pass away peacefully and gracefully.

 My education will continue by way of reading and writing, and by staying involved in The Mazeway Project.
-My current reading list includes: Paths Beyond Ego edited by Roger Walsh and Frances Vaughan; Evolutionary Enlightenment by Andrew Cohen; and Enchantment by Guy Kawasaki.
+My current reading list includes Freedom from the Known by J. Krishnamurti; Paths Beyond Ego edited by Roger Walsh and Frances Vaughan; and Evolutionary Enlightenment by Andrew Cohen.

 Career / Avocation Path